Mayurji/mayurji.github.io/_posts/2020-08-06-Hyperparameter.md

 ### Number of Hidden Units/Layers

-Highly mysterious parameters are deciding the # of hidden units and layers.
-What we are trying to achieve in deep learning is building a complex mapping function between features and targets. **To develop a complex function, the complexity is directly proportional to the # of hidden units, greater hidden units mean more the complexity of the function.**
+Highly mysterious hyper-parameters to decide is the number of hidden units and layers.
+The objective of the deep learning model is to build a complex mapping function between features and targets.

+In complex mapping, the complexity is directly proportional to the number of hidden units.
+More number of hidden units leads to more complex mapping.

 Note, if we create too complex a model, then it overfits the training data.
 We can see this from the validation error while training, then in such a case, we should reduce the hidden units in that case.

 To conclude, keep track of validation errors while increasing the number of hidden units.

 *As stated by Andrej Karpathy, a three-layer net outperforms the two-layer net but going beyond that rarely helps the network.
-While in CNN, the greater the of layers, the greater will be the performance of the network.*
+While in CNN, the more the number of layers, the better is the performance.

 If you've liked this post, please don't forget to subscribe to the newsletter.